xw0078/VT_Fall18_CS4984-CS5984/ReadMe.markdown

     `http://localhost:8082`

-You can consider the container as a sub-Linux system inside your current OS.
-You can access the subsystem through following commands:
+Consider the Docker container as a sub-Linux system inside your current OS where you can access the subsystem through following commands:
     `docker ps`
     `docker exec -it your_docker_id bash`